Sensitivity to stimuli in fibromyalgia

 Sensory sensitivity in fibromyalgia spans more than one modality.
 Common patterns include:

-• Sound.
-Background noise that most people filter out — traffic, conversations in a café, kitchen fans — can become impossible to ignore.
+- Sound.
+Background noise that most people filter out, such as traffic, conversations in a café, or kitchen fans, can become impossible to ignore.
 Sudden or sharp sounds can startle disproportionately.

 The central sensitisation explanation

 A useful, if rough, analogy is a sound system with the volume turned up too high.
-Normal input becomes loud.
-Loud input becomes overwhelming.
-The dial that should turn things down is also less effective.
-The system itself is not damaged in any structural way — but it is amplifying everything that comes in.
+Normal input becomes loud, loud input becomes overwhelming, and the dial that should turn things down is less effective.
+The system itself is not damaged in any structural way, but it is amplifying everything that comes in.

 Research suggests this is what happens to the nervous system in fibromyalgia.
 Pain pathways are turned up.
 Sensory pathways are turned up.
-The systems that normally dampen those signals — descending pain modulation, sensory filtering — work less effectively.
+The systems that normally dampen those signals, such as descending pain modulation and sensory filtering, work less effectively.

 Hyperalgesia and allodynia